What Lukashenko's meeting with Putin could mean for Belarus' future

-Lukashenko goes to Moscow: What the meeting of 'brothers' could mean for Belarus' futureComments
+Lukashenko goes to Russia: What the meeting of 'brothers' could mean for Belarus' futureComments

 Riven by protests since the contentious presidential election on August 9, in which Lukashenko claimed a dubious landslide victory after nearly 30 years in power, the Eastern European country is facing an uncertain future.

-Note: CORRECTION: In an earlier version of this story we wrote that the meeting will take place in Moscow, which was incorrect.
-It is in fact taking place at the Black Sea resort of Sochi.
-We apologise for our error.